francescopoli/Office365PShell/EMS/readme.md

 **EMSlicense.ps1** - Powershell module to assign\disable EMS plans in a Office365 EMS Sku

-this one use the azureAD pshell module instead of the msonline **EMSLicenseAzureAD.ps1** - using AzureAD Pshell - Seems to be working stable.
+This one use the azureAD pshell module instead of the msonline:

+**EMSLicenseAzureAD.ps1** - using AzureAD Pshell - Seems to be working stable.
 	to do: add template user usage (copy licenses plan from a user, using command line)